Bake Sale Favorites: 40+ Recipes, Packaging Tips & Ideas

 If you have children in school, involved with team sports or support local community groups and churches, chances are you’ll take part in this popular method of fundraising.

-Here are dozens of recipes and ideas that I’ve handpicked from around the net with many that are quick & easy to whip up.
+Here are dozens ideas that I’ve handpicked from around the net with many that are quick & easy to whip up.

-I’ve also tucked in a few tips and ideas for packaging (including a few free printables), you’ll find those at the bottom of the page.
+I’ve also tucked in a few suggestions for packaging (including a few free printables), you’ll find those at the bottom of the page.
 Have fun!

-Brownie Pops: Easy peasy!
-Simply cut squares of brownies, add a stick and dip in chocolate and candy sprinkles.
+Brownie Pops: Simply cut squares of brownies, add a stick and dip in chocolate and sprinkles.

 Chex Lemon Buddies: Made with Rice Chex cereal, white vanilla baking chips, butter, grated lemon peel, fresh lemon juice and powdered sugar.

-Lollipop Cookies: A batch of sugar cookie dough is divided into thirds to be tinted in the colors of your choosing then stacked and rolled together before baking.
+Lollipop Cookies: A batch of dough is divided into thirds to be tinted in the colors of your choosing then stacked and rolled together before baking.

-Pink Peanut Butter Hugs: Based on a peanut butter cookie ball recipe, dough is tinted with red food coloring, coated with pink sugar and topped with a Hershey’s chocolate hug.
+Pink Peanut Butter Hugs: Based on a peanut butter ball, dough is tinted with red food coloring, coated with pink sugar and topped with a Hershey’s hug.

-Tie-Dye Sugar Cookie Bars: Includes both recipe for the bars & instructions for frosting, cookies are baked in a jelly-roll pan then sliced into bars.
+Tie-Dye Bars: Includes both recipe for the bars & instructions for frosting, these are done in a jelly-roll pan then sliced into bars.

 Frog Bites: Two-bite brownies are placed in paper liners and decorated with frosting, sprinkles and candy pieces (held in place with toothpicks).

-Peanut Butter Cup Cookies: Cookie dough balls are baked then a mini-peanut butter cup is pressed into each ball (when hot from the oven).
+Peanut Butter Cup Cookies: Mini-peanut butter cups are pressed into each ball (when hot from the oven).

-Lemon Coconut Crackle Cookies: Made with a box of cake mix and Cool Whip, dough is shaped into balls and rolled in powdered sugar before baking.
+Lemon Coconut Crackles: Made with a box of cake mix and Cool Whip, dough is shaped into balls and rolled in powdered sugar before baking.

-Chocolate Caramel Layer Bars: An easy 5-ingredient recipe (uses a chocolate fudge cake mix), miniature candy-coated chocolate candies and caramels are baked into the bars.
+Layered Bars: A 5-ingredient recipe (uses a fudge cake mix), miniature candy-coated chocolate and caramels.

 Mini Whoopie Pies: Made with Devil’s Food Cake Mix, filled with cream cheese and vanilla frosting.

 Peppermint Bark: Always a hit and so easy to make!
-Here are a few different recipes to try.
+Here are a few different versions to try.

 Deluxe Caramel Corn: A colorful crunchy snack made with popcorn, miniature pretzels, salted peanuts, gumdrops, Skittles and more.